IBM/gWhisper/README.md

     yum install cmake gcc-c++ protoc grpc grpc-devel grpc-plugins

-On other distributions we tried, gRPC and/or protobuf packages seem to be not available, outdated or incomplete (missing gRPC protoc plugin).
+On some (e.g. ubuntu 16.04) distributions we tried, gRPC and/or protobuf packages seem to be not available, outdated or incomplete (missing gRPC protoc plugin).
 In this case, please build and install gRPC and protocolBuffers from the official sources.

-## Build
+### Build

 Build the code